 Just over a week ago I announced on my Facebook page that I signed up to run the Indy 500 half marathon in May and that my half marathon training was beginning.
 Every time I say I’m going to run a half marathon, people always say something like oh my gosh you’re so amazing, I could never do that.
 But guess what, I bet you can.
 As long as you’re healthy enough to run, I bet you can run a half marathon.
 It’s work, but you can do it.

 The first step is getting to the point where you can easily run three miles.
-If you don’t run at all yet, check out my five easy ways to start running.
 Once you can run three miles, come back to this post and get started with your half marathon training!

 Okay so let’s get started.
 These are my five best tips for being able to run your first (or 100th) half marathon.
 I’ve run over 10 half marathons in the past few years and plan to run many more; these three tips get me across the finish line every time.